themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.6.5 - 01/18/2018 =

+* New: Added support for the shortcode generator in framework 2.7 themes.

 = 1.6.4 - 01/16/2018 =

 * Improvement: Added compatibility for FontAwesome 5 (for framework 2.7+ themes).